 As the model number suggested, however, Apple didn't consider the iPhone 3G as full, next generation update.
-It was the first model, made proper.
-That was probably due to the chipset remaining the same, ARM-based Samsung 1176JZ(F)-S processor and PowerVR MBX Lite 3D graphics, with 128MB of RAM already showing its age and limitations.
+It was the first model, take two.
+That was probably due to the chipset remaining the same, an ARM-based Samsung 1176JZ(F)-S processor and PowerVR MBX Lite 3D graphics, with 128MB of RAM that was already showing its age and limitations.
 So were storage options, at 8 and 16GB for NAND Flash.
+Sensors and camera likewise stayed the same.
 Curiously, the battery dropped to 1150 mAh, though not at the expense of battery life.

 There was still no CDMA and EVDO Rev A model, which meant still no possibility for Verizon or Sprint.
 Since Apple remained exclusive to AT&T, though, so it didn't much matter in the U.S.

-The biggest difference, 3G and GPS aside, was the price.
+However, the biggest difference, 3G and GPS aside, was the price.
 Jobs said that, according to Apple's research, 56% of potential iPhone customers didn't buy because of the price.
-Yet the value of the iPhone - it's ability to drive adoption of premium services - had been proven to carriers.
-So Apple was able to convince them to subsidize the price.
+Yet the value of the iPhone — it's ability to drive adoption of premium services — had been proven to carriers.
+So, Apple was able to convince them to subsidize the price.
 It dropped from a whopping $499/$599 on contract to a much friendlier $199/$299.

 The iPhone many people had been waiting for

 The iPhone 3G launched on July 11, 2008, and it launched internationally.
 By the end of the year, it reached 70 countries.
-Apple also launched iPhone OS 2.0, the App Store, and MobileMe (now iCloud) on the same day, something that overwhelmed so many servers for so long they've switched to staggered rollouts ever since.
-It took just one weekend to sell over one million.
-Apple:
+Apple also launched iPhone OS 2.0, the App Store, and MobileMe (now iCloud) on the same day, something that overwhelmed so many servers for so long Apple has since switched to releasing software updates a couple days before hardware.

-“iPhone 3G had a stunning opening weekend,” said Steve Jobs, Apple’s CEO.
-“It took 74 days to sell the first one million original iPhones, so the new iPhone 3G is clearly off to a great start around the world.”
+iPhone 3G had a stunning opening weekend.It took 74 days to sell the first one million original iPhones, so the new iPhone 3G is clearly off to a great start around the world.

 Reviews were likewise enthusiastic, even with some reservations.
 Ed Baig of USA Today: